 One of the best ways to see the northern lights in Scotland is by booking a tour.
 This puts the burden on the tour provider to try and find the best place and conditions for seeing the aurora.
 Some tours even offer a refund if they aren’t able to help you see the northern lights.

-We’ve searched high and low and have found it hard to verify any good tour providers that offer northern lights tours in Scotland.
-If you know of one (or you offer one yourself!) let us know and we’ll add the links here!
+However, I’ve searched high and low and have found it hard to verify any good tour providers that offer northern lights tours in Scotland.
+If you know of one (or you offer one yourself!), let us know and I’ll add the links here!

 In my research I did find that The Pennan Inn (a seaside town northwest of Cairngorms National Park) offers special alerts to guests if the aurora is visible, plus other benefits for aurora chasers who book a stay with them.

 Now you’re all set to try and see the northern lights in Scotland.
 Good luck chasing the Mirrie Dancers!
 Have other questions about seeing the aurora in Scotland?
 Let us know in the comments!